qmaness-hue/EGR314qmaness.github.io/docs/08-API/API.md

 # Motor Subsystem API

-This document defines the communication interface for the Motor Subsystem.
+This document defines the communication interface for the Dual-Motor Subsystem.
 All messages follow a fixed 3-byte structure.

 ---